Dishant404/Web-Scanner/README.md

 Valid Till: Mar 30 12:00:00 2026 GMT
 Contributing

-Contributions are welcome!
-You can improve the scanner by:
+You can help make this tool better by:

-Adding more ports for scanning
+Adding more ports to scan
-Implementing HTTPS enforcement checks
+Checking HTTPS redirect enforcement
-Adding vulnerability scanning (XSS, SQLi)
-Creating a GUI or CLI enhancements
+Adding vulnerability tests like XSS or SQL injection Improving the CLI interface
 License

-This project is open source and licensed under the MIT License.
+This project is open source under the MIT License.

 Author